AminAzari/Machine-Learning-for-IoT/README.md

 # Machine-Learning-for-IoT
-The use of on-device machine learning for IoT in 5G
+The use of on-device machine learning for IoT Implemented with LoRa